peter88213/novelyst_editor/docs/usage.md

 - **Ctrl-X** cuts the selected text and moves it to the clipboard.
 - **Ctrl-V** pastes the clipboard text content to the cursor position.

+### Format text

+- **Ctrl-I** places yWriter "Italic" tags around the selected text or around the cursor.
+- **Ctrl-B** places yWriter "Bold" tags around the selected text or around the cursor.

+*Be sure not to nest yWriter tags by accident.*

 ### Undo/Redo

 - **Ctrl-Z** undoes the last editing.
 Multiple undo is possible.